-Cradled in the Satpura Range, Satpura National Park, also known as Satpura Tiger Reserve, is one of the popular national parks in Madhya Pradesh and among the popular tiger reserves in India.
+Cradled in the Satpura Range, Satpura National Park, also known as Satpura Tiger Reserve, is one of the popular national parks in India, and among the popular Madhya Pradesh tour packages.
 It is situated about 93 km from Pachmarhi, and 140 km from Bhopal.

 At a distance of 5 km from Shivpuri, 89 km from Jhansi and 116 km from Gwalior, Madhav National Park, one of the oldest parks in India, is situated in Shivpuri district of Madhya Pradesh.
 It is one of the major wildlife sanctuaries in Madhya Pradesh and among prime place to visit on a Gwalior tour.